Rock-Bautumn/zero_day/0x03-git/README.md

 *Gettin gitty with it*

 This project's purpose is to become acquainted and comfortable using git.
+This file was edited using github.com this time.